 This point is similar to sociability: rather than asking someone how they’re good at teamwork, ask them about their dream and nightmare teams.

-If someone’s nightmare team was filled with incompetent people who worked slowly and made mistakes, you know this interviewee values efficiency and competency – and this isn’t a bad trait in itself.
+If someone’s nightmare team was filled with incompetent people who worked slowly and made mistakes, you know this interviewee values efficiency and competency.
 However, if the interviewee’s worst team experience featured people who wouldn’t support others, you know team cohesion is one of their priorities.

 Of course, your ideal recruit will value team cohesion, efficiency, and competency.
 You shouldn’t write off a candidate just because they didn’t like working with careless team members.
 However, you can probe further.
 Ask them how they tried to resolve the situation, how it affected their relationships with their coworkers, and more.